github/docs/content/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens.md

 ---
-title: Creating a personal access token
+title: Managing your personal access tokens
+shortTitle: 'Manage {% data variables.product.pat_generic %}s'
-intro: 'Use a {% data variables.product.pat_generic %} in place of a password when authenticating to GitHub in the command line or with the API.'
+intro: 'You can use a {% data variables.product.pat_generic %} in place of a password when authenticating to GitHub in the command line or with the API.'
 redirect_from:
   - /articles/creating-an-oauth-token-for-command-line-use
   - /articles/creating-an-access-token-for-command-line-use